Back to Blog Menu

 Think your emails are just updates?
 Think again.

-To a next-gen donor, every subject line, layout, and typo tells a story—and not always the one you want to tell.
+To a donor, every subject line, layout, and typo tells a story and not always the one you want to tell.

-Millennials and Gen Z donors are inundated with messages, but they still check their email daily.
-The problem isn’t email itself—it’s bad email hygiene.
+We are all inundated with messages, but we still check their email daily.
+The problem isn’t email itself, it’s bad email hygiene.
 And it’s quietly costing you opens, trust, and long-term support.

 Here are five things your nonprofit emails might be saying about you… and probably shouldn’t: